Frank Hurley: Antarctic expeditions

 The expedition departed in 1911 and Hurley returned with most of the party in early 1913.
-However Mawson was left behind as he was late returning from his sledging party, after the death of Xavier Mertz, and as a result Hurley made a second trip at the end of 1913 to pick up remaining party.
+However Mawson was left behind as he was late returning from his sledging party, after the death of Xavier Mertz, and as a result Hurley made a second trip at the end of 1913 to pick up the remaining party.
 On this trip he took another series of photos before returning in early 1914.
-Some of his photos included advertising, funds had to be raised to fund the expeditions after the event through film screenings, books and photographs.
+Some of his photos included advertising.
+Funds had to be raised to pay the expedition's debts after the event through film screenings, books and photographs.

 Before his return in 1913, footage attributed to him was released in cinemas.
 Now often referred to as Home of the Blizzard, this silent film has a complicated provenance, and it is no longer known which reels were shown in the 1913 cinema showing.
 This version of the film was released in the UK as Life in the Antarctic.

 Mawson and Hurley were horrified at the widespread killing of seals and whales by sealers and whalers, and subsequently used their influence to attempt to bring the penguin oil industry on Macquarie Island to a halt.
 The island was declared a wildlife sanctuary in 1933, and in 1997 was listed as a World Heritage Site.